2001–02 FA Premier League: Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the First Division.
 The promoted teams were Fulham, Blackburn Rovers and Bolton Wanderers, returning after a top flight absence of thirty-three, two and three years respectively.
 This was also Fulham's first season in the Premier League.
-They replaced Manchester City, Coventry City, and Bradford City, who were relegated to the First Division after their presences of one, thirty-four and two-year top flight spells respectively.
+They replaced Manchester City, Coventry City, and Bradford City, who were relegated to the First Division after their top flight presences of one, thirty-four and two years respectively.